cbou/simba.js/doc/api.md

 ## children()
-Return the Simba of the last added item
+Return the Simba of the last added kiara